biorack/labkey_deploy/README.md

    pod logs while you wait to see if there are any errors -- see the triple-dot menu at the right side of the pod row.
 1. Go to [https://metatlas.nersc.gov/] to verify the server is working.
+1. Commit and push your changes to this repo, so that the master branch matches the current production configuration.